Thewessen/hello-world/Tables/README.md

 But they can't do what this baby can do ; )
 Look at this awesome print!
 ```
-This column contains a table with       This column also contains some fancy
+This column contains a table with       This column contains a copy of the left
-three columns each containing a table   nested tables!
+three columns each containing a table   column!
 with three columns!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 found1            | found2              found1             | found2